Former Spy Sergei Skripal Released From Hospital, Recovering From Exotic Nerve Agent

 Sergei Skripal, the former Russian spy and British double agent who was poisoned in England, has been discharged from a Salisbury hospital more than two months after he was exposed to a lethal nerve agent developed by Russia.

-"It is fantastic news that Sergei Skripal is well enough to leave," said Cara Charles-Barks, chief executive of Salisbury NHS Foundation Trust
+"It is fantastic news that Sergei Skripal is well enough to leave Salisbury District Hospital," said Cara Charles-Barks, chief executive of Salisbury NHS Foundation Trust.

 Hospital officials say Skripal, 66, will continue his recovery elsewhere.
-He was found slumped over on a bench on March 4 along with his daughter, Yulia Skripal, 33.
+He was found slumped over on a bench on March 4 along with his 33-year-old daughter, Yulia Skripal.

-Police say they had been poisoned at their home, and that their front door proved to have a high concentration of a military-grade chemical weapon known as Novichok.
+Police say the two had been poisoned at their home and that their front door proved to have a high concentration of a military-grade chemical weapon known as Novichok.

 Yulia Skripal was discharged from the hospital in early April.
 After her release, she said that she didn't need help from the Russian Embassy, which had suggested the U.K. was holding her against her will.